jonnymariani/cdhelper/README.md

 </div>

 ## Features
-* Displays which CD is currently listed for sale in the marketplace.
+* Retrieves the CD currently listed for sale in the marketplace
+* Extract the list of CDs from anyone's jukebox, even if it's turned off
+* Exports your CD collection to a file, making it easy to share

 <br>